zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 5. For each port number/port number range (22, 1521-1524, 6080), click **Add Ingress Rule**.
 For **Source CIDR**, enter **0.0.0.0/0**.
 For **Destination port range**, enter the port number.
 Click **Add Ingress Rule**.

-## **STEP 2**: Create and apply a stack in Resource Manager
+## **STEP 2**: Create and apply a stack in Resource Manager to create the workshop-installed compute instance

-> **Note**: If you are working in the LiveLabs environment, you can skip this step and proceed to STEP 3.
+> **Note**: If you are working in the LiveLabs environment, the workshop-installed compute instance is already created for you; therefore, you can skip this step and proceed to STEP 3.

-1. Download [19cnf-workshop-installed.zip](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/UyFdPRkpgtXDamUYzyMeZckjhekdqj1BJ83Jpp8rVC1baCP06xDIKCeVX4gcTwwM/n/frmwj0cqbupb/b/19cNewFeatures/o/19cnf-workshop-installed.zip) to a directory on your local computer.
+1. Download [db19cnf-workshop-installed.zip](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/sO1PZkqdsK3-VmPZ8TMQBgKL6Mjy73iNY9O3h00qjI1TEVSVSyqBpOyTucfNbk8z/n/frmwj0cqbupb/b/19cNewFeatures/o/db19cnf-workshop-installed.zip) to a directory on your local computer.
 This ZIP file contains the terraform script that you use with Resource Manager.

 2. On the home page in Oracle Cloud Infrastructure, click **Create a stack**.
 The **Create Stack** page is displayed.